artefactual/atom-docs/user-manual/import-export/csv-import.rst

 ..
 TIP::

    Want to find your recent imports?
-You can use the :ref:`sort button <recurring-sort-button>` located in the top-right hand side of the archival description browse page to change the results display to be ordered by "Most recent" if it is not already - that way, the most recently added or edited descriptions will appear at the top of the results.
+You can use the :ref:`sort buttons <recurring-sort-button>` located in the top-right hand side of the archival description browse page to change the results display to be ordered by "Date modified" in "Descending" direction if they are not already - that way, the most recently added or edited descriptions will appear at the top of the results.
 If you have come directly here after importing your descriptions, they should appear at the top of the results.

    .. image:: images/csv-import-browse-page.*
       :align: center
       :width: 85%
       :alt: The browse page following a CSV import

 8. If any warnings or errors are encountered, AtoM will display them on :ref:`Job details <job-details>` page of the related import job.
+   Generally, errors will cause an import to fail, while warnings will be logged but will allow the import to proceed anyway - however, an :term:`administrator` can configure the CSV import validation to run automatically on all imports, and when this setting is set to "strict" even warnings will prevent a CSV import from proceeding.
+For more information,
+   see:

+   * :ref:`csv-validation`
+   * :ref:`csv-validator-settings`

-   Generally, errors will cause an import to fail, while warnings will be logged but will allow the import to proceed anyway.
-Errors can occur for many reasons - please review the checklist :ref:`above <csv-import-descriptions-gui>` for suggestions on resolving the most common reasons that CSV imports fail.
-In the example pictured below, the CSV includes a ``qubitParentSlug`` value for a description that does not exist - so AtoM cannot attach the CSV row description to its intended parent:
+   Errors and warnings can occur for many reasons - please review the checklist :ref:`above <csv-import-descriptions-gui>` for suggestions on resolving the most common reasons that CSV imports fail.
+Note that validation can also be run independently of an import - doing so via the :term:`user interface` will also generate a downloadable TXT file report with further details on errors and warnings encountered, that should help you troubleshoot any issues.
+See the :ref:`csv-validation` documentation for further details.

+   In the example error pictured below, the CSV includes a ``qubitParentSlug`` value for a description that does not exist - so AtoM cannot attach the CSV row description to its intended parent:

 .. image:: images/csv-import-error.*
   :align: center